 - Some IUDs can stay in place for up to 5 years.
-It can be removed by a health care provider at any time.
+At this time, it can be removed by a health care provider.

 Where can I get an IUD?

-- Your health care provider will do a pelvic exam (internal exam).
+- Next, they will do a pelvic exam (internal exam).
 They will insert a speculum (plastic or metal instrument) into your vagina to see your cervix and wash it with an antiseptic solution.

 - Next, they will insert an IUD into your uterus through the vagina.
-This can feel uncomfortable, so you may want to ask for pain pills ahead of time.
+It may feel uncomfortable so you may want to ask for pain medication ahead of time.